-Now I would prefer of course to examine how this gentleman does with his hidden regimen across an entire life with 3 kids, endocrine, microbiome, and pancreatic injuries from childhood, while delivering premium performance in an analytical or labor position, one where money does not come in from sales commissions/salary/royalties – but rather, the mandatory long and overtime hours one puts into their work.
-If you have observed for example, a medical center registered nurse who is on their feet for an entire 17-hour waking day – between 10 hour shift rounds, 30,000 daily steps, calorie counting, and managing a family full time, and yet is still obese – one should take this as a critical-path hint, that something else is at play in this deductive framework.
-To most rational people this stands as a falsifying piece of evidence.
-Evidence demonstrating that a false assumption resides in the mix of logical calculus.
+If you’ve observed, for example, a medical center registered nurse who is on their feet for an entire 17-hour waking day—between 10-hour shift rounds, 30,000 daily steps, calorie counting, and managing a family full-time—and yet is still obese, you should take this as a critical-path hint that something else is at play in this deductive framework.
+To most rational people, this stands as a falsifying piece of evidence, demonstrating that a false assumption resides in the mix of logical calculus of calories-in/calories-out.

 “I lost 120 lbs in 9 months, and kept it off using ___________!!”

-Accelerated-growth and gut-soil sterilizing agrifood cartel
+1. Accelerated-growth and gut/soil sterilizing agrifood cartel

-Immunity-pharma and metabolic disorder cartel
+2. Pharma-vaccine metabolic auto-immune disorder cartel

-Diet and exercise’ commerce mafia
+3. ‘Diet and exercise’ and high-priced diet-gimmick commerce mafia

 Fundamental Attribution Error : Behaviorism